ramanaditya/data-structure-and-algorithms/docs/source/algorithms/linked-list.rst

 ````````````

 Floyd's cycle-finding algorithm is a pointer algorithm that uses only two pointers, which move through the sequence at
 different speeds.
-It is also called the "tortoise and the hare algorithm"
+It is also called the **tortoise and the hare algorithm**

 Checking the existence of the cycle in the linked-list.
 We can also find the node with which linked-list is linked